-1. The Company is a newly incorporated entity with no operating history and will not commence operations prior to the Offering and the Company has not generated and currently does not generate any revenues, and as such prospective investors have no basis on which to evaluate the Company's performance and ability to achieve its business objective.

-- 2. The Company has not yet identified any potential target company or business for the Business Combination, so no assurance can be provided to investors that an investment in the Units, Ordinary Shares and Warrants will prove to be more favourable than a direct investment. - 3.
+- 1. The Company is a newly incorporated entity with no operating history and will not commence operations prior to the Offering, and the Company has not generated and currently does not generate any revenues, and, as such, prospective investors have no basis on which to evaluate the Company's performance and ability to achieve its business objective. - 2.
+The Company has not yet identified any potential target company or business for the Business Combination, so no assurance can be provided to investors that an investment in the Units, Ordinary Shares and Warrants will prove to be more favourable than a direct investment. - 3.
 The Company may face significant competition for business combination opportunities and such competition may cause the Company to be unsuccessful in completing a Business Combination or may result in the consideration payable for a successful Business Combination being higher than would otherwise have been the case. - 4.
-The ability of the Company to negotiate a Business Combination on favourable terms could be adversely affected by a potential target company or business being aware of the Company's limited business objective and the limited time to complete the Business Combination may decrease the time in which due diligence on potential target companies or businesses may be conducted as the Company approaches the Business Combination Deadline. - 5.
-The Company is dependent upon the Chief Executive Officer and/or the Directors to identify potential Business Combination opportunities and to execute the Business Combination and the loss of the services of such individuals could materially adversely affect the Company. - 6.
-The Company may face risks by combining with a target company or business in the technology sector, which could have a material adverse effect on the Company's business, financial condition, results of operations and prospects. - 7.
-The fact that resources might have been used in preparing a potential offer for a target company or business while such preparation did not lead to the completion of a Business Combination could materially and adversely affect subsequent attempts to complete a Business Combination. - 8.
-The Sponsor Entity, Directors, Ordinary Shareholders and their respective affiliates may have competitive pecuniary interests that conflict with the Company's interests.
-As a result, there may be substantial overlap between companies or businesses that would be suitable targets for a Business Combination and companies that would make an attractive target for such other affiliates. - 9.
+The ability of the Company to diligence and negotiate a Business Combination on favourable terms could be adversely affected by a potential target company or business being aware of the Company's limited business objective and the limited time to complete the Business Combination may decrease the time in which due diligence on potential target companies or businesses may be conducted as the Company approaches the Business Combination Deadline. - 5.
+The Company is dependent upon the Directors, Brigade and/or M3 to identify potential Business Combination opportunities and to execute the Business Combination, and the loss of the services of such individuals could materially and adversely affect the Company. - 6.
+Because the Company is not limited to a particular industry, sector or any specific target businesses with which to pursue its Business Combination, Ordinary Shareholders will be unable to ascertain the merits or risks of any particular target business's operations. - 7.
+The Company may seek investment opportunities in industries which may or may not be outside of its management's area of expertise. - 8.
+The fact that resources might have been used in preparing a potential offer for a target company or business while such preparation did not lead to the completion of a Business Combination could materially and adversely affect subsequent attempts to complete a Business Combination. - 9.
+The Sponsor Entity, Brigade, M3 and certain of the Directors are now, and all of them may in the future become, affiliated with entities engaged in business activities similar to those intended to be conducted by the Company and, accordingly, may have conflicts of interest in determining to which entity a particular business opportunity should be presented. - 10.
 The Directors will allocate their time to other businesses leading to potential conflicts of interest in their determination as to how much time to devote to the Company's affairs, which could have a negative impact on the Company's ability to complete the Business Combination.